YichengYang-coding/eth-macro-event-study/README.md

 ## Final conclusion

 ETH's tradeable CPI reaction is **regime-conditional**: its magnitude tracks the prevailing volatility regime monotonically (2023–24 ≈ 0 → 2026 weak → 2025 strong) and holds across exit horizons, while the short side is negative in every year — i.e. CPI drives a *directionally upward-biased reaction whose size depends on the regime*, not two-sided noise and **not universal alpha**.
-The post-May 2025 split was an ex-ante regime call; the 2023–2024 and 2026 windows were run to *test* that call, and the result is reported as-is.
+The post-May split was an ex-ante regime call, made on observables available at the time: 2025 ETH turnover and open interest were running well above 2023–24 levels
+(avg daily turnover ~$15B vs ~$5–9B; OI roughly 3× the 2024 base) alongside higher realized volatility — i.e. a higher-participation, higher-volatility phase — not a PnL-optimized cut.
+The 2023–24 and 2026 windows were run precisely to test that call.
+(Quantifying it afterwards: the volatility leg gets directional support — the strongest year had the highest ex-ante realized vol
+— while the OI leg is falsified by 2024, whose OI regime was the highest of all four years with zero edge.
+The regime characterization is therefore reported as coarse, not as a precise conditioning variable.)

 ## Honest limitations